 How is microdermabrasion performed?

 Microdermabrasion is performed using a special tool that has on its surface micro-crystals and a vacuum mechanism.
-The procedure does not require any special anaesthetic and rarely causes people undergoing it any discomfort.
+The procedure does not require any special anesthetic and rarely causes people undergoing it any discomfort.
 The device is run over the skin over a period of time (sometimes up to an hour), and it gently removes the dead skin cells by bombarding it with the micro-crystals while sucking them up simultaneously through the vacuum system.

 Microdermabrasion that is performed around the eye and similar sensitive areas usually requires a device that caters to that sensitivity.
 In such cases, a diamond microdermabrasion device has been found to be a lot better than traditional devices used elsewhere on the face.

 What types of microdermabrasion devices are there available?